 If successful, consider password protecting Airtame's own WiFi APs, or connecting the remaining antenna to your guest WiFi through the device settings.

 In order to include some instructions on the overlay background, you can check the article How to edit Airtame's overlay text.

 Having used a wired (Ethernet) connection, you have the ability to add a second network via WiFi.
 To do this:

-- Type in the password for that network.
-Portal login WiFi's are not yet supported by Airtame
+Type in the password for that network.
+Portal login WiFi is not yet supported by Airtame.

 For additional setup examples, please check out this article.